 This salmon recipe is out of this world delicious!
-So easy to make yet taste like it came from a 5 star restaurant.
-Each heart healthy serving has 266 calories 12 grams of fat and 7 Weight Watchers SmartPoints.
+So easy to make yet taste as it came from a 5-star restaurant.
+Each heart-healthy serving has 266 calories 12 grams of fat and 6 Blue WW Freestyle SmartPoints and 7 Green.
 I love serving this salmon with my Garlic Spinach.
 Such a yummy dinner!

 Prep Time: 10 minutes

 2 salmon fillets, (5 ounces each) I used wild salmon, see shopping tips below

 2 teaspoons extra virgin olive oil

 2 tablespoons reduced-fat butter or Smart Balance Light

 1 teaspoon garlic, minced

 1. In a shallow dish, add salmon.
 Squeeze juice of 1 lemon over the fish.
 Let refrigerate for at least 10 minutes to marinate.